dhineshram222/sentiment_analysis/README.md

 Scikit-learn – for ML models & evaluation

-TensorFlow / PyTorch – for deep learning models (if used)

 Pandas, NumPy – for data manipulation

 Matplotlib / Seaborn – for data visualization